intelsdi-x/swan/experiments/memcached/llc_aggr_local_cassandra/README.md

 ## Cassandra Result Viewer

-After test running you can see the results using following script:
+After test execution, you can see the results using following script:

 `go run ./script/sensitivity_viewer/main.go `